 The spirit of co-opetition will make Bahrain’s banks the envy of the world

-Bahrain’s Open Banking compliance deadline of 30th June is rolling round quickly and its regulator, the Central Bank of Bahrain has already signalled that it has no plans to extend it.
+Bahrain’s Open Banking compliance deadline of 30th June is rolling around quickly and its regulator, the Central Bank of Bahrain has already signaled that it has no plans to extend it.

 And make no mistake, the strategic advantage is significant.

-Open banking promotes the decentralisation of banking services.
-This new era enables agile fintechs to create new data and payment services that put the wow-factor into digital banking.
-Account aggregation, where the customer can coordinate accounts from all their banks from a one application, is one such service.
+Open banking promotes the decentralization of banking services.
+This new era enables agile FinTech organizations to create new data and payment services that put the wow-factor into digital banking.
+Account aggregation, where the customer can coordinate accounts from all their banks from one application, is one such service.
 Here, the key question for banks is: Which is better – to allow your customer to aggregate accounts into your bank’s app, or have them aggregate your account into another bank’s app?